manahiyo831/RadioFieldAR/README.md

 # RadioFieldAR

+## Description

+This software is for RTL-SDR.

+You can see the radio field in AR(Augmented Reality).

 This app is based on the software that introducing by following movie.

 But I modified some function for this release.